 In 1697, the Dustin family were living in a house on the west side of the Sawmill River with their nine surviving children.
 On March 9th, Hannah had just given birth to their 12th child Martha.
 A neighbor, Mary Neff, was staying with them to help care for her and her new baby.

 Just six days after Martha’s birth, on March 15th, Abenaki Indians from Quebec attacked Haverhill, killing 27 people, taking 13 captives, and burning six homes.
-Among those captured were 40-year-old Hannah, her 6-day-old baby, and her friend 51-year-old Mary Neff.
+Among those captured was 40-year-old Hannah, her 6-day-old baby, and her friend 51-year-old Mary Neff.